 Hiking the CDT Southbound

-CDT Southbound hikers are also plagued with the possibility of late season snows on the passes in Glacier National Park.
+CDT Southbound hikers are plagued with the possibility of late-season snows on the passes in Glacier National Park.
 The hiker must start at a time when it is safe to travel but early enough to give the hiker enough time to get through Colorado before winter sets in.

-The worst thing about thru hiking southbound on the CDT is the Bob Marshall Wilderness.
+The worst thing about thru-hiking southbound on the CDT is the Bob Marshall Wilderness.
 It is a hard section of trail with difficult resupply options.
-Made worse by not being trail fit and all the winter storm trees that have blown down have not been cleared from the trail.
-Making the hike slower than at other times of year.
+Made worse by not being trail-fit and all the winter storms that have blown down trees.
+These will not have been cleared from the trail in June or even July.
+Making the hike slower than at other times of the year.

 CDT Southbound makes for very cold weather in Colorado.
-Early season winter storms in Colorado can force the hiker off the trail or worse.
-Imagine having to road walk around all the most amazing mountains of Colorado and Northern New Mexico because of early season snow.
+Early-season winter storms in Colorado can force the hiker off the trail.
+Some thru-hikers have died in early winter storms on the CDT.
+Imagine having to road walk around all the most amazing mountains of Colorado and Northern New Mexico because of early-season snow.
 It is a possibility and might be a safer option than risking a hike in deep snow.

 If I was Thru Hiking the CDT Trail again I would go southbound.
 Why?
-I think the chances of a successful hike is increased.
+I think the chances of a successful hike are increased.
 Colorado will be brutally cold which I dislike.
 I would gear up for the cold in Colorado.
-Hiking southbound means being a little more trail fit at the start of the hike in Montana.
+Hiking southbound means being a little more trail-fit at the start of the hike in Montana.
 Long daylight hours should equal reasonably big miles.

 CDT Southbound Start Date

-Most hikers start their southbound hike from Mid June to the end of June.
+Most hikers start their southbound hike from mid-June to the end of June.
 15th June would be the ideal start date.
-The high passes in Glacier National Park will be snow covered for most people starting on this date and the trails through the Bob Marshall Wilderness will be slower going due to all the winter tree blowdowns that have not been cleared.
-Keep that in mind when you determine how many days food you need.
+The high passes in Glacier National Park will be snow-covered for most people starting on this date and the trails through the Bob Marshall Wilderness will be slower going due to all the winter tree blowdowns that have not been cleared.
+Keep that in mind when you determine how many days of food you need.
 It might be slower going than you think.

 How Long Does it Take to Hike the Continental Divide?
 Trail?

-Most thru hikers will take 5 months to hike the Continental Divide Trail.
-Faster hikers who have completed other thru hikes and are confident in their ability and use ultra lightweight gear will complete the trail in 4 months.
-Early season snow and the early onset of winter make it almost impossible to hike this trail in 6 months or longer.
+Most thru-hikers will take 5 months to hike the Continental Divide Trail.
+Faster hikers who have completed other thru-hikes are confident in their ability and use ultra-lightweight gear will complete the trail in 4 months.
+Early-season snow and the early onset of winter make it almost impossible to hike this trail in 6 months or longer.

 What is the Highest Point on the CDT?

-Grays Peak is the Highest point on the CDT at 14278ft / 4352m.
+Grays Peak is the highest point on the CDT at 14278ft / 4352m.
 Grays Peak has an easy hiking trail to the summit.
-The biggest difficulties of the hike being the weather and altitude.
+The biggest difficulties of the hike are the weather and altitude.

 The most common option to get to or from the southern terminus is to take the Amtrak train to the town of Lordsburg, New Mexico.
 Then take the CDTC shuttle Lordsburg to Crazy Cook.